lalananya/Problems/Tree/readme.txt

  : if the value is at the left, current.left  = right saved subtree, then we'll traverse the right's subtree's left untill null when found we'll save the left saved subtree
  : similary for right !
  : This is because the Binary Search Trees have a pattern

+ CALCULATING HEIGHT AND RECURSION

+ So whenever, you say recursion you think stack ! './avl-c.js'